Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS)

 - Wash your hands often with soap and water for 20 seconds, and help young children do the same.
 If soap and water are not available, use an alcohol-based hand sanitizer.
 Wash your hands especially after coughing and sneezing, before and after caring for an ill person and before preparing foods and before eating.

-- Cover your nose and mouth with a tissue when you cough or sneeze then throw the tissue in the trash.
+- Cover your nose and mouth with a tissue or shirt sleeve (not your hands) when you cough or sneeze and then throw the tissue in the trash.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Avoid close contact (such as kissing, sharing cups, or sharing eating utensils) with sick people.
+- Avoid close contact (such as kissing, hugging, sharing cups, or sharing eating utensils) with people who are sick, and when you are sick.

 - Persons with Group A Strep infections should stay home from work, school, or daycare until they have taken antibiotics for at least 24 hours.